-==> The stringent upper limit on the X-ray flux precludes a magnetic greater than $\sim$ 5 $\mu$ G for the leptonic scenario.
-Matching the gamma-ray data points requires a significant number of high energy electrons, which would create a booming synchrotron X-ray signal for a field of 180 $\mu$ G. No matter what the magnetic field evolution of the nebula is or was, the lack of X-rays indicates a low magnetic field currently.
-The Vela-X nebula was modeled with a similarly low 4 $\mu$ G field.
-In the hadronic scenario, the field can be much higher, as is stated in the text.
+It is important to note that the stringent upper limit on the X-ray flux precludes a magnetic field greater than ~5 uG for the leptonic scenario.
+Matching the gamma-ray data points requires a significant number of high energy electrons, which would create a booming synchrotron X-ray signal for a field of 180 uG.
+No matter what the magnetic field evolution of the nebula is or was, the lack of X-rays indicates a low magnetic field currently.
+On the other hand,

 So a much higher field than that assumed in the paper seems to be a necessary consequence, if one assumes that the associated SNR is already in the Sedov phase.
 The answer by the authors ("this compression is highly dependent on a number of parameters (SN explosion energy, SN ejecta mass, ISM density, etc.) which are unconstrained.
-For simplicity, we therefore use a smooth transition at 10 years.") is not acceptable, since from the formula written above it is clear that there is only a (mild) dependence on the ISM density, while the other parameters concur to produce t Sed, which in the paper has been fixed to 10 yr.
+For simplicity, we therefore use a smooth transition at 104 years.") is not acceptable, since from the formula written above it is clear that there is only a (mild) dependence on the ISM density, while the other parameters concur to produce t Sed, which in the paper has been fixed to 104 yr.
 Is this correct?

-==> The Sedov phase is expected to occur on a timescale of ${\sim}$ 7 kyr for an explosion of 10^51 erg, an ejecta mass of 10M ${\sim}$ 0, and an ambient medium density of 1 cm ${\sim}$ 3 (Reynolds & Chevalier 1984).
-Eventually, the inward moving SNR reverse shock collides with the expanding PWN, which can happen as late as 1 times the transition to the Sedov phase and may not have happened yet for the case of HESS J1857.
-All these parameters are not very well constrained and this is why we decided to fix the sedov time.
-However, as stated above, our fit depends very little on the sedov time.
+==> The Sedov phase is expected to occur on a timescale of ≈ 3 kyr for an explosion of 10^51 erg, an ejecta mass of $10 \mathrm{M}{\odot}$, and an ambient medium density of 1 cm-3 (Reynolds & Chevalier 1984).
+Eventually, the inward moving SNR reverse shock collides with the expanding PWN, which can happen as late as late as 5 times the transition to the Sedov phase.
+All these parameters are not very well constrained and this is why we decided to fix the Sedov time.
+However, as stated above, our fit depends very little on the Sedov time.
 Then, as explained in the paper, a much higher magnetic field is precluded by the X-ray data.
 The formula above assumes spherical symmetry, while the offset between gamma-ray centroid and pulsar position implies an asymmetry in the nebula.
 We tried to explain these issues as well as the assumptions that we have used more clearly in the text.